-I recently had the opportunity to give a presentation of the lower quarter (Hip, knee, foot/ankle, toe) to a local CrossFit Affiliate Gym CrossFit 7 Cities.
+I recently had the opportunity to give a presentation on the importance of great toe mobility to a local CrossFit Affiliate Gym Virtuous Fitness.
 After taking about a month to compile all of the information I wanted to share, I realized, that I had to cut back on about 75% of the material I wanted to speak about.
-Even then, as tends to happen when I start talking about the human body and how it functions, I went off on just enough tangents that I didn’t get through all of the material.
-I wanted to make sure that I still covered these things and will be doing it through our blog posts and on our Instagram page with some instructional videos.

 The first thing that I wanted to do was cover extension of the big toe (1st MTP extension).
 In and of itself, it does not seem very exciting, but a lot of problems that we encounter with our gait start there.
 It is actually quite easy to get fooled into thinking we don’t have a mobility problem there when we in fact do.
 One of the things that I always look for is callus formation on the big toe.
 If we see a large callus buildup along the inside border the big toe, that is indicative of a gait deviation referred to as “heel whip”.
 Heel whip occurs when we lack functional extension of the 1st MTP (big toe) and to compensate we whip our heel inward and roll through the inside edge of our toe.
 While not the sole reason for occurrences of bunions, this is normally a strong causative factor for bunion formation as pressure from the inside (medial) side of the big toe pushing it to the outside (laterally) will cause degenerative changes at the joint level.